About the Journal

 $7.0 USD per galley page that needs to be restructured due to requested changes after the galley.

-The organizations that we mention and from which we draw our sources are our sources of information only and in no way advocate for us.
-Unless otherwise stated in our editorial notes, the contents in the articles in CM do not reflect our beliefs or those of our sponsoring university.
+All organizations mentioned here are only our sources of information and in no way endorse us.
+Unless otherwise stated in our editorial notes, the contents in the papers published in CM do not, in any way, reflect our beliefs nor those of our sponsoring university.